 What motivated you to create Archiculture?

 Archiculture began as a seed idea in David’s mind, which grew out of many Friday night happy hours spent discussing the amazing, yet crazy world of studio that no one, but architects, really seemed to know about.
-Obsessed with documentary films, primarily character-driven documentary films, we naturally began to categorize the individual characters found in each of our studios.
+Obsessed with documentary films, and primarily character-driven documentary films, we naturally began to categorized the individual characters found in each of our studios.
 It dawned on us, this could be an amazing film, surely somebody has done it before.
 It turns out, no one had.
 It wasn’t until about a year later (2005) that we started to take the idea more seriously.
-Coincidentally, around that time, we ran into the production company Empty Kingdom Media at an art gallery opening one evening and ended up joining their crew to begin learning the art and technique of film making.
+Coincidentally, around that time, we ran into the production company Empty Kingdom Media at a art gallery opening one evening and ended up joining their crew to begin learning the art and technique of film making.

 As you’ve stated, your mission is to examine the current and future state of studio-based, design education and highlight the various debates on the impact of architecture on our society.
 How did this mission statement evolve from inception and throughout the five and a half years of production?